-The following note appears on Helicopters, Sectionals and TACs except for Hawaiian Islands which is different.
+The following note appears on Helicopters, Sectionals and TACs except for Hawaiian Islands, which is different.

-RY TRAINING ROUTES (MTRs) WILLIA the route centerline, direction wn, and may extend from the surface upwards.
-Only on of flight along the route, and the route designator and altitudes are not shown. ect to change every 56 days, you are cautioned and rvice for route dimensions and current status for flight. alignment of the charted route centerline will be I Chart Bulletin of the Chart Supplement DoD users refer to Area Plar South America for current ro nning AP/1B Military Training Routes North and outes.
+- MILITARY TRAINING ROUTES (MTRs)

+All IR and VR MTRs are shown, and may extend from the surface upwards.
+Only the route centerline, direction of flight along the route, and the route designator are depicted - route widths and altitudes are not shown.

+DoD users refer to Area Planning AP/1B Military Training Routes North and South America for current routes.